laginha/yard/docs/authentication.md

 )
 ```

-This middleware must come before the `yard.middleware.SimpleResponseMiddleware`.
+This middlewares must come before the `yard.middleware.SimpleResponseMiddleware`.

 ### Decorator